ghdl/ghdl-yosys-plugin/README.md

 # ghdlsynth-beta
 VHDL synthesis (based on ghdl)

-This is awfully experimental and work in progress!
+This is experimental and work in progress!

 TODO: Explain purpose of program.